In this section

-The Department of Education and Training has information about exemptions from compulsory schooling and compulsory participation.
+The Department of Education has information about exemptions from compulsory schooling and compulsory participation.

 The compulsory participation phase starts when a young person stops being of a compulsory school age (ie they turn 16 or complete Year 10—whichever comes first).
 It ends when:

 During this phase, young people don’t have to go to school, but they do have to be ‘learning or earning’.

 For more information visit the Department of Education and training website.

 If your child is to be excluded from a state school you will be notified and given an opportunity to discuss or appeal the decision.
 You should speak with the principal or Education Queensland or get legal advice.

 If your child goes to a private school, the school sets its own rules.
 You should contact the school principal or the organisation that controls the school (the schools governing body eg Catholic Education).

 Discrimination happens when a person is treated unfairly because of a legally protected attribute (eg characteristics such as their race, sex, sexuality, disability) in certain areas of public life, like work, school and applying for a rental property.

 Schools are bound by most aspects of anti-discrimination law.
 If you think your children have experienced discrimination at school you should get legal advice.

 There are rules about when you can visit children on school grounds.
 In most schools the principal has control of the school grounds and may exclude people (including parents) from school grounds if necessary.